Table of Contents

 View on Amazon.com ➜

-Because you’ll be spending so much time poolside or at the beach, a coverup is essential.
-You can quickly throw it on to take a stroll or grab a drink.
-This adorable coverup is lightweight and neutral, and comes in different colors.
-It works for different body types and comes in sizes Small – XX Large.
+A beach cover-up is quintessential islandwear.
+It’s the ideal look for hopping from the beach, to the market, to lunch, to the hotel.
+You can quickly throw it on to take a stroll, do a little shopping, or grab a drink.
+This adorable option is lightweight and neutral and available in many different colors.
+It works for different body types and comes in small sizes – XX-Large.

 Swimsuit Coverup